openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 .. tip::

     This article should explain every step to execute the module.
-However, if you do encounter a problem, please `report it <https://github.com/openforis/clip-time-series/issues/new>`_.
+However, if you encounter a problem, please `report it <https://github.com/openforis/clip-time-series/issues/new>`_.

 This module allows users to download an automatically generated time series from customizable dates as a :code:`.pdf`.